 Keflavik airport is located about a 45-minute drive away from the capital city Reykjavik, in the neighboring town of Keflavik.

 There are very few hotels/hostels near Keflavik airport (I searched for hours online)..
-And most hotels are very expensive — you’ll be lucky to find anything cheaper than $120/night.
+And most hotels are expensive — you’ll be lucky to find anything cheaper than $120/night, but they are of good quality and worth spending a few extra bucks.

-So I recommend checking out Air Bnb for some great deals!
+I recommend looking into Air Bnb for some other great deals!
 If you’ve never used it before, Air Bnb is a website that connects travelers (like you and me) with hosts who have open rooms in their house for you to rent.

 My friend and I found an Air Bnb place for $60/night near the airport, and the host lady was so nice that she picked us up from the airport and made us dinner.
 There are loads of places that you can find near the airport and in Reykjavik city.
 Air Bnb is really the best option.